williamtu/sigcomm21-ovs-artifacts/README.md

 the other server runs OVS.
 For the servier running OVS, we recommend having Linux kernel 5.4+ or simply using Ubuntu 21.04.

+The Mellanox card has different XDP design than Intel's cards.
+See how to setup Mellanox card for AF_XDP [here](afxdp_mlx.md)
 ## The TRex Traffic generator
 We use one machine as traffic generator and install [TRex](https://trex-tgn.cisco.com/) .
 See [TRex installation guide](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_first_time_running).